zaiisao/Documentation/en/Agora Platform/dashboard.md

 ### Track the quality of every call

-Use [**Agora Analytics**](../../en/Agora%20Platform/aa_guide.md) to track the quality of the calls made through your app and identify issues.
+Use **Agora Analytics** to track the quality of the calls made through your app and identify issues.
+[Learn more](../../en/Agora%20Platform/aa_guide.md)

 ### Payments & Transactions

 Add money to your account, view your transactions, and make withdrawal requests.
 [Learn more](../../en/Agora%20Platform/online_payment.md)

 ### Manage members and roles